Congregation Chabad is a family-oriented synagogue consisting of

 approximately 250 ‘membership units’ of diverse backgrounds,

-including students, townspeople and recent immigrants.
+including students, townspeople.
 Services are

 conducted year-round in conformance with traditional Jewish law and

 practice.
 Prayer books are also available in English.

 The Congregations strives to provide a place where life cycle events

 can be both celebrated and commemorated in a traditional manner.